 If there is chronic infection or fluid buildup behind the eardrum, and especially if there is a documented loss of hearing, a small tube may be inserted into the opening made by myringotomy.
 Called PE ("pressure equalization") tubes, these devices allow air to enter the ear and any fluid to drain out.
 Most are designed to fall out within 6 months to 2 years.
 In the rare case where symptoms occur again, the PE tubes can be replaced.

-If the child has a permanent hole in his or her eardrum that’s causing chronic otitis media, the eardrum itself may be repaired by a procedure called a tympanoplasty.
+If the child has a permanent hole in their eardrum that’s causing chronic otitis media, the eardrum itself may be repaired by a procedure called a tympanoplasty.

 It’s hard to prevent ear infections since many children, especially those who attend daycare, are susceptible to colds.
 Careful hand-washing regimens can help reduce the chance of catching colds, so it’s important to remind your kids to wash up as often as possible.